Every Picture Tells a Story: Rolling Stones #177 of 500 Greatest Albums of All Time

 Initially, the B-side of the single "Reason to Believe" was considered an oddity with no hit potential and nearly left off the album.
 Some stations played "Reason to Believe;" it peaked at #62 in August 1971.
 But others flipped the single and played "Maggie May," forcing Mercury to put it out as a single in October.

-The song went to number one on UKe UK Singles Chart and simultaneously topped the chart in the United States.
-It was the number 2 record for 1971 on both USe US Billboard Hot 100 and UK singles charts.
-When this became a hit, Stewart's popularity surpassed that of his group.
-Faces shows started billing themselves "The Faces with Rod Stewart."
+The song reached number one on the UK singles chart and simultaneously topped the chart in the United States.
+It was the number 2 record for 1971 on both the US Billboard Hot 100 and UK Singles charts.
+When this became a hit, Stewart's popularity surpassed his group's.
+Faces' shows started billing themselves "The Faces with Rod Stewart."

 Comments